szhen0340/SecureSquared/challenges.md

 2. Gives the LLM context about how to process the input
 3. Prevents the user input from being interpreted as part of the system instructions

-Without this guardrail, the challenge would become basically the same as the Chat Assistant challenge.
-When user input is sent directly to the LLM without proper wrapping or contextualization, the model treats it as a direct instruction, making prompt injection trivially easy.
+Without this guardrail, the challenge became basically the same as the Chat Assistant challenge.
+When user input is sent directly to the LLM without proper wrapping, the model treats it as a direct instruction, making prompt injection trivially easy.
 The wrapping approach creates a meaningful distinction between this challenge and the Chat Assistant one, requiring participants to develop more sophisticated attack techniques.

 One effective solution is to comment the following: